mjeltsch/VEGFE/README.md

 The workflow was tested (and will likely work) only on Ubuntu Linux 18.04 or 20.04.
 Requirements are:

 t_coffee, PhyML and the ETE3 toolkit.
 The script uses some functions from phylolib.py, and this library might require the installation of a few other python modules, which can be done via the pip3 package manager.
+Most notably, the script needs PyQt5.
+However (at least under Ubuntu 20.04), you MUST install it via the pip package manager, because the PyQt5 module from the Ubuntu repository DOES NOT WORK (command: sudo pip3 install PyQt5). t_coffee and PhyML can be installed from the Ubuntu repository (package names t-coffee and phyml, respectively), but t_coffee will complain about missing dialign and clustalw.
+These are installed as dependencies together with t_coffee, but are not found due to a naming discrepancy.
+To fix this problem, you can make symlinks in /bin like this: sudo ln -s /usr/bin/dialign-tx /bin/dialign-t sudo ln -s /usr/bin/clustalw /bin/clustalw2
+There are a few other alignment programs that you can install to improve the result and you can see the list of installed and missing alignment methods simply by typing t_coffee into a commandline window.
+Obviously the final alignment results might slightly differ depending on your setup.

 ### Description of the workflow